 The UH Campus Pharmacy's limited formulary carries a variety of both prescription and OTC medication at competitive prices.

 Pharmacy services are available to all currently enrolled students, faculty and staff.
 A valid UH ID is required.
 Prescription services are not currently extended to spouse and dependents.

 Valid prescriptions are accepted from any physician licensed to practice in the United States.
 Prescriptions can be faxed or phoned in by your provider.
 Our pharmacy also accepts electronic prescriptions.

 Most prescriptions filled at other pharmacies can be transferred to this pharmacy.
 We will need the pharmacy’s phone number and your prescription number to request a transfer.
 Valid ID must be provided for all off-campus prescriptions and transfers.

 Payment is required at the time of service.
-The UH Health Center Pharmacy now accepts most insurance plans for prescription coverage.
+The UH Campus Pharmacy now accepts most insurance plans for prescription coverage.
 Many insurance companies provide a special card for pharmacy use to be presented at the time of service.
 Contact your carrier or we can assist in verifying your coverage.

 RX Take Back Program

 The UH Campus Pharmacy participates in a RX Take Back Program making the disposal of unused and expired prescriptions, including controlled substances and over-the-counter medications, quick and easy.